 Curriculum Intent, Implementation and Impact

 The music curriculum ensures students sing, listen, play, perform and evaluate.
-This is embedded in the classroom activities as well as the weekly singing assemblies, various concerts and performances, the learning of instruments, and the joining of one of our many musical ensembles.
+This is embedded in the classroom teaching as well as the weekly singing assemblies, various concerts and performances, the learning of instruments, musician visitors and the option to join our extra-curricular musical activities.
 The elements of music are taught in the classroom lessons so that children are able to use some of the language of music to dissect it, and understand how it is made, played, appreciated and analysed.
-In the classroom students learn how to play an instrument, from all four main instrument groups of wind, strings, percussion and keyboards.
-In doing so understand the different principle of each method of creating notes, as well as how to read basic music notation.
+Children learn to understand the different principles of creating notes, as well as how to read basic music notation.
 They also learn how to compose focussing on different dimensions of music, which in turn feeds their understanding when listening, playing, or analysing music.
-Composing or performing using body percussion and vocal sounds is also part of the curriculum, which develops the understanding of musical elements without the added complexity of an instrument.

 Through a child’s journey at Our Lady Queen of Peace, their musical skills and understanding are built year on year.
 From singing simple songs from memory and performing simple rhythm patterns in KS1, to more advanced techniques skills, and understanding in lower KS2.
 This develops further in upper KS2 where the children are able to play an instrument confidently, and have the ability to read and follow a simple musical score.
 Throughout their time at Our Lady Queen of Peace Primary, the child’s enjoyment of music is a key element, running alongside the ‘taught’ musical skills and objectives.

 Children develop an enormously rich musical palette as well as self-confidence; interactions with and awareness of others; the ability to share their own thoughts, opinions and ideas; and self-reflection.